3: Supervised Learning for Text

 \[P(y_i = C_k|W_i) \propto P(y_i = C_k)P(W_i|y_i=C_k)\]

-To work out the whether a document should be labelled as belonging to a particular class, we therefore need to work out:
+To work out the whether a document should be labelled as belonging to a particular class, we need:

 • the prior probability (\(\color{violet}{P(Y = C_k)}\)) that the document is from category \(k\)